nhsbsa/nhsbsa-digital-playbook/src/design/design-tools-resources.md

 ### Slack

-We use Slack to connect with other people working on digital services across government, we also use it within Digital to communicate with each other informally.
+We use Slack to connect with other people working on digital services across government, we also use it within DDaT to communicate with each other informally.

 The [NHSBSA Digital Service](https://nhsbsadigitalservices.slack.com/) workspace is open to anyone with an `@nhsbsa.nhs.uk` email address and has various channels ranging from foodies to dad jokes!